abik11/todo-app-express/README.md

 * PORT - the port on which the application will listen
 * MONGO - MongoDB connection string
 * CLOUDINARY_URL - Cloudinary connection string
+You can add `.env` file with variables definition.

 ### How to enable SPA apps
 ```javascript